janis-commerce/api-test/README.md

 {
 	description: 'should return 200',
 	getResponse: response => {
-		console.log(response); // use this code for debugging if your test fail!
+		console.log(response); // use this code for debugging if your test fails!
 	},
 	response: { code: 200 }
 };